-- The old Bond Store: constructed in 1892 as Bond Store this building was used to securely hold goods until a duty or any excise owing on them was paid to the government. - The Exhibition Hall: a recent addition circa 1996-98 to provide dedicated exhibition space for curated events. - The Miners Cottage: a historic recreation moved here in 1996 from the Broken Hill Historical Society, based upon a typical dwelling of the era; currently in disrepair and closed.
+- The old Bond Store: constructed in 1892 as Bond Store this building was used to securely hold goods until a duty or any excise owing on them was paid to the government. - The Exhibition Hall: a recent addition circa 1996-98 to provide dedicated exhibition space for curated events. - The Miners Cottage: a historic artifact moved here in 1996 from the Broken Hill Historical Society, an original typical dwelling of the era; currently in disrepair and closed.